We provide regular reporting and seek to assist stakeholders to assess our performance over time and against key benchmarks.

 Our sustainability reporting is subject to independent limited assurance performed in accordance with the Australian Standard on Assurance Engagements 3000 Assurance Engagements Other Than Audits or Reviews of Historical Financial Information (Revised).

-The Global Reporting Initiative Standards and the United Nations Environment Program Finance Initiative (UNEPFI) Principles for Responsible Banking (PRBs) are also used by our assurance provider as criteria against which to assess disclosures associated with alignment to the and GRI Standards and PRBs.
+The GRI, Sustainability Accounting Standards Board (SASB), Task Force on Climate-Related Financial Disclosures (TCFD) and United Nations Environment Program Finance Initiative (UNEPFI) Principles for Responsible Banking (PRBs) are also used by our assurance provider as criteria against which to assess disclosures associated with alignment to GRI, SASB, TCFD and PRBs.

 Additional annual disclosures